Don't tell Daymond John there isn't enough time in the day to get everything done. He might just tell you off.

 Is there a kind of founder you want to see more on Shark Tank?

 No. The ones who get the deals and go off to be successful, they were going to be successful with us or without us.
 Nothing was going to stop them.
 They're America's dream.
 They are usually women.
 They are usually mothers, which I love because I always say, "A mother is the ultimate entrepreneur."
 And I love the idiots who come on, to show America that there are some idiots out there, because you have to learn from those people, too.

 You once said that when you invest in people on Shark Tank, you're probably learning more from them than they are from you.

 I've learned the importance of giving, in regards to that being part of your corporate culture and being very obvious and very overt about it.
 At Fubu, we gave a lot, but we would never advertise or market it, because we didn't want to make a profit off of the hardships of others.
 We got a huge backlash after a while.
 But back then, we'd have to actually take an ad out to do it.
 It's not like today, when we can say, "Look on our social media page at all the stuff we've done."
 So taking that ad out would have looked worse.
 But today, most of my successful entrepreneurs, when you buy something, they automatically donate something.
-I've learned that people really appreciate it."Don't ignore all those naysayers in your path.
-Put that negativity to work for you.
-Let it drive you, even if it's just to prove everyone else wrong."
+I've learned that people really appreciate it.

 You also preach the virtues of failing well, of extracting value from mistakes.